All Episodes

 Good luck with that.

-Well let me give thirty seconds, I'll give you thirty seconds back.
+I'll give you 30 seconds back.

-Whether the assertion that I've made that Russia's made that everybody is making on our side of this, that nowhere in the Constitution is Congress empowered to compel us into a business transaction we do not wish to make, that will either pass muster or not with judges.
+Ultimately, judges are going to have to weigh in on whether Obamacare is itself unconstitutional, whether the assertion that I've made that Rush has made, that everybody is making on our side of this, that nowhere in the Constitution is Congress empowered to compel us into a business transaction we do not wish to make, that will either pass muster or not with judges.

 And if it seems self-evident to you, let me take you to this stinking Roe v.
+Wade that's been on the books since 1973.

 Go ahead.